OVERVIEW OF THE SCHOLARSHIP PROGRAM

 Chief Master Sergeant of the Air Force Scholarship Program

 The CMSAF Scholarship Program (formerly the CMSAF Richard D. Kisling Scholarships) was created in 1987 upon the death of CMSAF Kisling.
 It was renamed in 1997 following the passing of CMSAFs Andrews and Harlow.
 The program is funded by donations, memorials, and speaking honorariums.
-One unique aspect of the CMSAF Scholarship Program is the opportunity for an applicant to submit additional information he or she believes should be considered.
-Examples are: student disabilities, parent POW/MIA/KIA status, extreme financial hardship or other extenuating circumstances.
-Applicants simply complete the "additional information" form included in the application.
+One unique aspect of the CMSAF Scholarship Program is the opportunity for an applicant to submit additional information she or he believes should be considered.
+Examples are student disabilities, parent POW/MIA/KIA status, extreme financial hardship, or other extenuating circumstances.
+Applicants may include a separate sheet to include "additional information."

-Since 1988, the fund has awarded more than 270 scholarships valued at more than $383,580.
+Since 1988, the fund has awarded more than 325 scholarships valued at more than $466,000.
 The fund is governed by a committee appointed by the incumbent Chief Master Sergeant of the Air Force.
-CMSAF Sam Parish served as the Committee Chairman.
+CMSAF Sam Parish serves as the Committee Chairman.

 Airmen Memorial Foundation Scholarship Program